Hints and tips for those aspiring to be a Portfolio FD.

 Payments are made as soon as the client pays us, which usually means some variability in the timing of payments, but typically payments are weekly and between 14 days and 30 days in arrears.
 We check the bank each morning and set up payments every day as needed.

 Want to learn more?
 Speak to us today.

 Call us on 020 3287 9501 and let’s go from there.
-We are always interested to have new FD’s and CFO’s on our books and of course delighted to speak with companies and businesses looking at recruiting a Part-Time FD.
+We are always interested to have new Portfolio FD‘s and CFO’s on our books and of course delighted to speak with companies and businesses looking at recruiting a Part-Time FD.
 If you just want a chat or to find our more about FD Capital Recruitment we are always around and happy to share our experience.

 Are your a business looking for a Part-Time or Full-Time FD?

-FD Capital Recruitment are based in Great Portland Street, London and are a leading provider of part-time and full-time FD’s and CFO’s we cover London and South East plus Oxford from our London office and the West Midlands from our Shropshire office.
+FD Capital Recruitment are based in Great Portland Street, London and are a leading provider of Portfolio FD, part-time and full-time FD’s and CFO’s we cover London and South East plus Oxford from our London office and the West Midlands from our Shropshire office.